Nov 9, 2025

 • Agencies managing multiple client sites

-• Projects requiring database co-location
+• Projects needing database co-location

 • Applications needing WebSockets or long-running processes